wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.8 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 2.2.7 - 2015/04/03 =
 * Tweak - Made the product thumbnail a clickable link to the product on All Results Search pages.
 Before only the product title was linked